LombardiDaniel/Freya/README.md

 Everything needed to build Freya using an Arduino Nano can be found in the Circuit.png file, it was built using the open-source software, Fritzing.
 About the very own garden structure, it is completely up to the user, pretty much any design will work, as long as the watering tube is capable of delivering water to the soil and the sensors are fitted in it.
 On one of my designs, the servo motor used to open/close the hatch is stuck to the side, so it only needs to rotate 180º to completely control the hatch.
-As for the LEDs, I used a simple, cheap LED strip, to be controlled by a N-channel mosfet.
+As for the LEDs, I used a simple, cheap LED strip, to be controlled by a mosfet connected to a digital port on the arduino.

 ### Prerequisites